ahwishel/Shopify_Backend_Intern_Challenge_Abdallah_Hwishel/README.md

 <b>No need to install anything, just visit the application link to use it :)</b>

+<h2>NOTE: Since this uses the free tier in heroku for hosting, clicking the link to visit the app below may not work immediately and can take a few refreshes to get it to actually show the webpage.
+It takes a hot second for the heroku server hosting my app to wake up 🤷‍♂️</h2>

-Application Link: <a href="https://shopify-backend-challenge-f22.codevat.repl.co/">Inventory Tracking App</a>
+Application Link: <a href="https://shopify-inventory-tracker-ah.herokuapp.com/">Inventory Tracking App</a>

 Replit Link: <a href="https://replit.com/@CodeVat/Shopify-Backend-Challenge-F22?v=1">Link</a>
 <hr>